 Interns will be responsible for managing small groups of teen filmmakers through each phase of production – pre-production through distribution/marketing.
 Interns are not leading the creative.
 Rather, you are using your expertise to lead, manage and guide the teen filmmakers to make sure they are getting past roadblocks, coming up with creative solutions and hitting their deadlines.
 You will ensure that by the end of each project, the teen filmmakers have a film they are proud of and it’s got some marketing and audience engagement behind it!

-Because of the virtual situation created by Covid-19, this summer’s internship is more of a mentorship and teaching role, vs a traditional hands-on creative, producing or technical role.
-But that said, this internship will significantly enhance your own leadership and creative skills as you work with a variety of students from different diverse backgrounds and with differing abilities and technologies that they are using.
+Because of the virtual situation created by Covid-19, this year’s internship is more of a mentorship and teaching role, instead of a traditional hands-on creative, producing or technical role.
+That said, this internship will significantly enhance your own leadership and creative skills as you work with a variety of students from different diverse backgrounds and with differing abilities and technologies that they are using.
 You enhance your own knowledge of film when you have to teach it to others.
 And this changing environment will enhance your own breadth of technical experience and broaden your thinking and adaptability as you approach new situations.
 You’ll come out more adaptable, with a stronger ability to problem solve, be creative and lead!
 If you think you’re up for the challenge and the rewards – we hope you will apply!

 You must be available for all or very nearly all program dates as noted below!

 - Week of Oct 12th: 6 hours of training total in the late afternoon/evening (Dates TBD)